 Her experience in dealing with Internal Affairs and civil service law led her to the Office of the Police Monitor in Austin, Texas.
 She began as the Assistant Police Monitor in August of 2004 and took over as the Acting Police Monitor in January of 2006.

-After Hurricane Katrina, she remained in New Orleans and earned a Soros Justice Fellowship she used to advocate on behalf of Katrina Prisoners without a voice in the Orleans Parish Prison.
+After Hurricane Katrina, she remained in New Orleans and earned a Soros Justice Fellowship she used to advocate on behalf of Katrina prisoners without a voice in the Orleans Parish Prison.
 She soon joined Safe Streets/Strong Communities as their Advocacy and Investigations Coordinator.
-Her work there ranged from policy advocacy to organizing the community around improving New Orlean’s criminal justice system.
-After a one year hiatus in Mississippi, where she worked with Southern Poverty Law Center, Ursula returned to New Orleans.
-Ms. Price is excited to help build the Office of the Independent Police Monitor, which she rigorously supported as part of her advocacy for criminal justice reform in New Orleans.
-Ursula is focusing her energies on supporting citizen involvement in public safety and creating avenues for greater public trust in the police department.
+Her work there ranged from policy advocacy to organizing the community around improving many aspects of New Orleans’ criminal justice system.
+After a one-year hiatus in Mississippi, where she worked with Southern Poverty Law Center defending children against the school to prison pipeline, Ursula returned to New Orleans.

+.
 The work of her law firm included criminal defense, mitigation and human/civil rights cases.
-McClary also has enjoyed a career as a public defender in various offices across the country.
+Tonya also has enjoyed a career as a public defender in various offices across the country.
 These offices include, (1) the Regional Public Defender for Capital Cases in Texas, (2) The Public Defender’s Office in Baltimore, Maryland and (3) the Orleans Public Defender’s office in New Orleans, Louisiana.
-McClary has also been in leadership in a majority of the public defender offices where she has worked.
+Tonya has also been in leadership in a majority of the public defender offices where she has worked.

-In Maryland, McClary served as the Circuit Court Chief in Baltimore City and had responsibility for a staff of approximately 60 which included attorneys, paralegals, legal secretaries, investigators, social workers and intake workers.
-McClary also worked as a Supervising Attorney at the New Orleans Public Defender’s Office.
-In addition to McClary works in the courtroom; she has also spent many years as an advocate for policy changes and reform regarding issues impacting the criminal justice system, locally, nationally and internationally.
+In Maryland, Tonya served as the Circuit Court Chief in Baltimore City and had responsibility for a staff of approximately 60 which included attorneys, paralegals, legal secretaries, investigators, social workers and intake workers.
+Tonya also worked as a Supervising Attorney at the New Orleans Public Defender’s Office.
+In addition to Tonya’s works in the courtroom; she has also spent many years as an advocate for policy changes and reform regarding issues impacting the criminal justice system, locally, nationally and internationally.
 Tonya has also spent many years working directly with impacted communities as a community organizer on criminal justice issues.
 Her work has encompassed issues regarding policing, juvenile justice, women and girls and human rights violations.
-McClary’s work has taken her around the world as a lecturer and trainer.
-McClary also works inside prisons leading and facilitating various art programs she has developed, that are conduits for healing.
+Tonya’s work has taken her around the world as a lecturer and trainer.
+Tonya also works inside prisons leading and facilitating various art programs she has developed, that are conduits for healing.
 Tonya is a 1994 graduate of the University of Baltimore School of Law.